Thanks for the Memory (Red Dwarf): Production

 A quarry in Wales was used for the location of Rimmer's death-day opening scene for the episode.
 The live action footage of the scene was merged with model footage of Blue Midget and Red Dwarf, which was seen in the distant background.
 During the pre-record filming of the episode, Craig Charles's then-wife was giving birth to their son Jack; Craig filmed the scenes where Lister's face was visible as quickly as possible and then rushed away to be at the birth of his son (arriving twenty minutes late).
 The remainder of location shooting, in which Lister was wearing a space-suit, had production manager Mike Agnew as the double for Lister.
-But in fact the plaster cast couldn't fit Agnew's foot as he had bigger feet than Craig Charles – a close look at the episode would reveal that there are several frames in the episode where neither the Cat nor Lister (stood in by Agnew) had casts.
+But in fact the plaster cast could not fit Agnew's foot as he had bigger feet than Craig Charles – a close look at the episode would reveal that there are several frames in the episode where neither the Cat nor Lister (stood in by Agnew) had casts.
 To film Lister's drunken pilot skills on the flight back to Red Dwarf, wires were used by the model team to give the jerking motion.
 The one guest star was Sabra Williams who plays Lise Yates.